MtLebanonComputerClub/mini-golf-game/Assignments.md

 Title Screen - Willis <br>
 Background Music/Morale Support - Zhen <br>

-If you are having trouble with your specific job or wish to make a transfer, please contact <a href="mailto:rstentz88@mtlstudents.net">Ryan</a>
+If you are having trouble with your specific job or wish to make a transfer, please contact Ryan via <a href="http://mtlcs.slack.com">Slack</a> or <a href="mailto:rstentz88@mtlstudents.net">email</a>